Donald Trump sexual misconduct allegations: Trump family

 Melania Trump has responded to the allegations by charging Trump's accusers with lying.
-Melania has insisted her husband is a "gentleman" and claimed that he had become a victim of a conspiracy involving the news media and the Clinton campaign.
+Melania has insisted her husband is a "gentleman" and said that he had become a victim of a conspiracy involving the news media and the Clinton campaign.
 Melania also advocates that it is important to check the background of these women before confiding in them, as the accusations can be a strategy of the opposition party to defame the President.

-Although Ivanka Trump has claimed to be shocked over Trump's 2005 lewd Access Hollywood tapes, calling them "inappropriate and offensive", she has refused directly to address the issue of her father's alleged sexual assault.
-In contrast, Donald Trump Jr. described the 2005 comments as "a fact of life", and Eric Trump dismissed all allegations of assault as "dirty tricks" from the Clinton campaign.
+Ivanka Trump has said she was shocked over Trump's 2005 lewd Access Hollywood tapes.
+Donald Trump Jr. described the 2005 comments as "a fact of life", and Eric Trump dismissed all allegations of assault as "dirty tricks" from the Clinton campaign.

 Trump campaign

 Leeds's and Crooks's allegations, published by The New York Times on October 13, were disputed by Trump's campaign as having "no merit or veracity".
 The campaign alleged that the Times had a vendetta against Trump.
 The Los Angeles Times stated that they verified the stories with friends and family members of the accusers to ensure that the stories had been relayed to them earlier.
 The Trump campaign issued this statement through its spokesman Jason Miller:

 Trump's campaign staff also stated that the Stoynoff and McGillivray accusations were without merit.